thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/backstory/The_Flood.md

 again transmute their own form intentionally.
 This is the origin of the merpeople - selkies, sirens, and merrows.

-The sirens are the oldest race of merpeople, and from them the other two descend.
+The sirens are the oldest race of merpeople, and from them the others descend.
 Many of them refused to accept their punishment, and in their jealousy of those who can still walk on two legs, they developed a mix of music and magic that could compel the minds of those who heard it without having to focus on each